 (a) that is the proceeds obtained from the commission of an indictable offence under the laws of Hong Kong, or of any conduct which if it had occurred in Hong Kong would constitute an indictable offence under the laws of Hong Kong; or (b) that in whole or in part, directly or indirectly, represents such proceeds, not to appear to be or so represent such proceeds.
-1.14 There are three common stages in the laundering of and they frequently involve numerous transactions.
+1.1 There are three common stages in the laundering of money, and they frequently involve numerous transactions.
 An FI should be alert to any such sign for potential criminal activities.
-These stages are: (a) Placement - the physical disposal of cash proceeds derived from illegal activities; (b) Layering - separating illicit proceeds from their source by creating complex layers of financial transactions designed to disquise the source of the money, subvert the audit trail and provide anonymity; and (c) Integration - creating the impression of apparent legitimacy to criminally derived wealth. situations where the layering process succeeds, integration schemes effectively laundered proceeds back into the financial system and the proceeds appear to be the result of, or connected to, legitimate business activities.
-Potential uses of the securities sector in the money laundering process 1.15 Since the securities businesses are no longer predominantly cash based, they are less conducive to the initial placement of criminally derived funds than other financial industries, such as banking.
+These stages are: (a) Placement - the physical disposal of cash proceeds derived from illegal activities; (b) Layering - separating illicit proceeds from their source by creating complex layers of financial transactions designed to disguise the source of the money, subvert the audit trail and provide anonymity; and (c) Integration - creating the impression of apparent legitimacy to criminally derived wealth.
+In situations where the layering process succeeds, integration schemes effectively return the laundered proceeds back into the general financial system and the proceeds appear to be the result of, or connected to, legitimate business activities. s of the securities sector in the money laundering process 1.1 Since the securities businesses are no longer predominantly cash based, they are less conducive to the initial placement of criminally derived funds than other financial industries, such as banking.
 Where, however, the payment underlying these transactions is in cash, the risk of these businesses being used as the placement facility cannot be ignored, and thus due diligence must be exercised.

-1.17 networks, these businesses provide a potential avenue which enables the launderer to dramatically alter the form of funds.
+1. The securities businesses are more likely to be used at the second stage of money laundering, i.e. the layering process.
+Unlike laundering via banking networks, these businesses provide a potential avenue which enables the launderer to dramatically alter the form of funds.
 Such alteration may not only allow conversion from cash in hand to cash on deposit, but also from money in whatever form to an entirely different asset or range of assets such as securities or futures contracts, and, given the liquidity of the markets in which these instruments are traded, with potentially great frequency.
-Investments that are cash equivalents, e.g. bearer bonds and similar investments in which ownership can be evidenced without reference to registration of identity, may be particularly attractive to the money launderer.
-1.18 As mentioned, transactions in the securities sector may prove attractive to money launderers due to the liquidity of the reference markets.
+1. Investments that are cash equivalents, e.g. bearer bonds and similar investments in which ownership can be evidenced without reference to registration of identity, may be particularly attractive to the money launderer.
+1. As mentioned, transactions in the securities sector may prove attractive to money launderers due to the liquidity of the reference markets.
 The combination of the ability to readily liquidate investment portfolios procured with both licit and illicit proceeds, the ability to conceal the source of the illicit proceeds, the availability of a vast array of possible investment mediums, and the ease with which transfers can be effected between them, offers money launderers attractive ways to effectively integrate criminal proceeds into the general economy.
-1.19 The chart set out below illustrates the money laundering process relevant to the securities sector in detail.
+1. The chart set out below illustrates the money laundering process relevant to the securities sector in detail.

 directly or indirectly, for the benefit of a person knowing that, or being reckless as to whether, the person is a terrorist or terrorist associate.
-1. .21 Terrorists or terrorist organisations require financial support in order to achieve their aims.
+1.21 Terrorists or terrorist organisations require financial support in order to achieve their aims.
 There is often a need for them to obscure or disguise links between them and their funding sources.
 It follows then that terrorist groups must similarly find ways to launder funds, regardless of whether the funds are from a legitimate or illegitimate source, in order to be able to use them without attracting the attention of the authorities.